When and how did the idea of MoonCats come about?

 form a delightful rainbow!

-How soon did you start to see receptivity and engagement from your community?
+When did you start to see any engagement and interest from your community?

 A: The first week was pretty good, we saw almost 1600 mints.
 We put a lot of care into the whole experience of “rescuing” (minting) MoonCats and loved hearing about the fun people had “scanning” the moon (actually, mining) to find cats.
 When interest petered out over the subsequent years development paused, and we decided to simply support the interface in case, at some point in the future, people got interested again.
 And they did!

-As creators of what many consider one of the premier NFT collections from 2017, what were/are your chief principles and values?
-Do you believe staying true to these values is what has sustained your growth over the past few years?
+As creators of one of the premier NFT collections from 2017, what are your key principles and values?
+Do you believe these have helped sustain your growth over the past few years?

 A: Our primary driver has, and continues to be, innovation.
 We want to continue to drive new ideas into the crypto and NFT space; staying true to this ideal has produced the MoonCatBoutique, where you can customize your kitties, and lootprints (for MoonCats), spaceship blueprints you can use in future ecosystem developments.

-What were some of the more significant challenges you encountered while creating MoonCats and after the launch?
-Looking back, is there anything you believe you could have done differently to save time and effort?
+What were some of the challenges you faced while creating MoonCats and post launch?
+Looking back, is there anything you would have done differently?

 A: There are some things about the smart contract we would revise if we could do it again.
 There wasn’t nearly as much prior art to draw on at the time, including any sort of NFT standard.
 The biggest challenge though was marketing, we were builders and not adept at the hype game, and it was hard to watch our project be eclipsed by projects with better marketing and forgotten so long.
 That said, the nature of the blockchain meant MoonCats would forever live on.
 And we have no complaints, MoonCats have brought a lot of joy and have grown a robust and engaged community.